yinzara/edubox/docs/pilot-program/outreach-email-templates.md

 Many schools in [Country/Region] lack reliable internet access, limiting students' access to digital learning resources that could transform their educational outcomes.

 **Our Solution - EduBox:**
-EduBox is a $100 solar-powered education server that works completely offline, providing:
+EduBox is a $100 education server that works completely offline, providing:
 - Complete K-12 curriculum from Khan Academy
 - Wikipedia in multiple languages
 - Thousands of educational videos